petrhruby97/radial_quadrifocal/README.md

 3. cd build
 4. cmake ..
 5. make
-6. wait until the compillation finishes There will be some warnings but [that's life](https://www.youtube.com/watch?v=TnlPtaPxXfc).
-7. there is a compiled python library "./build/pybind/pyrqt.cpython-38-x86_64-linux-gnu.so"
+6. there is a compiled python library "./build/pybind/pyrqt.cpython-38-x86_64-linux-gnu.so"
-8. If you want to run the scripts in ./eval/, copy the file "./build/pybind/pyrqt.cpython-38-x86_64-linux-gnu.so" to ./eval/
+7. If you want to run the scripts in ./eval/, copy the file "./build/pybind/pyrqt.cpython-38-x86_64-linux-gnu.so" to ./eval/

 ## RUNNING

-TODO WRITE DOWN THE LIST OF THE TESTS
-TODO WRITE DOWN THE INPUT AND OUTPUT FORMAT FOR EACH TEST
+The tests are located in ./eval/ <br>
+They are run without arguments as python3 name_of_test.py The list of the tests and their output is given above.